How to Fix VLC Lagging or Stuttering?

 file caching ms

-2. Disable Hardware Decoding
+Method 7: Disable Hardware Acceleration Decoding

 1. Open VLC and navigate to Tools > Preferences.

-Open Preferences in VLC
+Open Preferences in VLC to fix the VLC lagging

 2. When you see the settings window, click on Input and Codecs on the left sidebar.